nf-core/eager/.github/ISSUE_TEMPLATE/bug_report.md

-Hi there!

-Thanks for telling us about a problem with the pipeline.
-Please delete this text and anything that's not relevant from the template below:

-#### Describe the bug
+---
+name: Bug report
+about: Create a report to help us improve

+---

+**Describe the bug**
 A clear and concise description of what the bug is.

-#### Steps to reproduce
+What does not work and what did you do to produce a problem?

+**To Reproduce**
-Steps to reproduce the behaviour:
+Steps to make me able to reproduce the behavior:
-1. Command line: `nextflow run ...`
-2. See error: _Please provide your error message_

-#### Expected behaviour
+1. Run the pipeline with parameters X
+2. Describe your input data: What did you provide as input?
+Ideally, you could send me a parameter file + your input data or at least tell me what the latter looks like.

+**Expected behavior**
 A clear and concise description of what you expected to happen.

-#### System:
- - Hardware: [e.g. HPC, Desktop, Cloud...]
- - Executor: [e.g. slurm, local, awsbatch...]
+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Operating System:**
- - OS: [e.g. CentOS Linux, macOS, Linux Mint...]
+ - OS: [e.g. which Linux did you use?]
- - Version [e.g. 7, 10.13.6, 18.3...]

-#### Nextflow Installation:
+**Additional context**
+Please provide me with the following files:
- - Version: [e.g. 0.31.0]
+- `.nextflow.log`

-#### Container engine:
- - Engine: [e.g. Conda, Docker or Singularity]
- - version: [e.g. 1.0.0]
+- `results/pipeline_info/...`
- - Image tag: [e.g. nfcore/eager:1.0.0]

-#### Additional context
-Add any other context about the problem here.